Topics on this page

 - Court-ordered property settlement.

-In order for a state court to divide military retired pay, it must order a monthly award of a fixed dollar amount or of a percentage of the member’s disposable retired pay.
-If the award is a fixed dollar amount then the former spouse will not be able to receive any of the military member’s retired pay cost of living adjustments (COLAs); however, if the fixed amount is a percentage of the member’s disposable retired pay, the former spouse’s award will increase over time because of the periodic living adjustments.
+4. To divide military retired pay, the court must order a monthly award of a fixed dollar amount OR a percentage of the member’s disposable retired pay.
+If the award is a fixed dollar amount, then the former spouse will not be able to receive any of the military member’s retired pay cost of living adjustments (COLAs).
+However, if the fixed amount is a percentage of the member’s disposable retired pay, the former spouse’s award will increase over time because of the periodic living adjustments.

-Note: If the court’s award is not given in definite terms, or if the award is attached to some other obligation (i.e., alimony) or figures that are subject to change (i.e., Survivor Benefit Plan premiums) then the entire award is unenforceable.
+If the court’s award is not given in definite terms, or if the award is attached to some other obligation (i.e., alimony) or figures that are subject to change (i.e., Survivor Benefit Plan premiums), then the entire award is unenforceable.

 How can a former spouse apply for enforcement of a state court award?